ably/ably-js/README.md

 var rest = Ably.Rest;
 ```

+### For React Native

+For React Native, do not use this package.
+Instead use the [ably-react-native](https://github.com/ably/ably-js-react-native) package, which wraps ably-js and adds react-native-specific dependencies.
+See [that repo](https://github.com/ably/ably-js-react-native) for install instructions.

 ### Using WebPack

 WebPack will search your `node_modules` folder by default, so if you include `ably` in your `package.json` file, when running Webpack the following will allow you to `require` Ably.
 Alternatively, you can reference the `ably-commonjs.js` static file directly if not in your `node_modules` folder.